codefinity/oeuvre/README.md

 #### Creating the DB

-1. In Sql Server Management Studio Create a DB named "oeuvre"

-2. In the windows console go to this location -> "oeuvre\server\src\DBScripts" and run the batch file
+In the windows console go to this location -> "oeuvre\server\src\DBScripts" and run the batch file

   ```
-  C:\...oeuvre\server\src\DBScripts>oeuvre-recreate-db-tables-with-test-and-seed-data.bat
+  C:\...oeuvre\server\src\DBScripts>oeuvre-recreate-dev-db-tables-with-test-and-seed-data.bat
   ```

 ### Setting-up and Running the Project